 The Pooled Employer Plan (PEP): 5 Big Benefits for Your Small Business

-Many retirement experts are calling the Pooled Employer Plan (PEP) the most revolutionary change to retirement since the 401(k) was launched in the ‘70s.
-The PEP has the potential to be a game-changer for millions of Americans who currently don't have a way to save for retirement.
+Many retirement experts are calling the Pooled Employer Plan (PEP) the most revolutionary change to retirement since the 401(k) was launched in the 1970s.
+The PEP has the potential to be a game changer for millions of Americans who currently don't have a way to save for retirement.

+A Pooled Employer Plan is a multiple-employer plan designed to take many administrative burdens off employers' hands.
 Traditionally, businesses in multiple employer plans had to be related by industry or association (such as a trade group).
 This made it easier for them to share a single plan and not have to file separate Forms 5500 or do individual audits.
-Now, under the SECURE Act, a PEP does not require participating employers to be related, and a professional Pooled Plan Provider (P3) takes on most administrative responsibilities.
+Now, under the Setting Every Community Up for Retirement Enhancement (SECURE) Act, Pooled Employer Plans do not require participating employers to be related, and a professional Pooled Plan Provider (P3) takes on most administrative responsibilities.
 This alleviates the burden of plan management and decreases fiduciary liability, making it more attractive to smaller businesses.

-In a study done by the Pew Charitable Trust, smaller businesses said the biggest obstacle to offering an employee retirement plan was cost.
-By pooling assets into a single, large plan, employers can save on administrative costs and achieve economies of scale.
+In a 2017 study from the Pew Charitable Trust, smaller businesses cited cost as the biggest obstacle to offering an employee retirement plan.
+By pooling assets into a single, large plan, employers may save on administrative costs and achieve economies of scale.